suraj5621/Learn/React_Questions.md

 ### memo
 * agar kisi fxnn ya component ko memo se wrap kr diya toh wo component tabhi rerender hoga jbb uske props mein changes honge
+*  memo is a higher-order component that memoizes the rendering of a functional component, preventing unnecessary re-renders if the props have not changed

 ### useMemo
 * It is use to memoize the value